NomicFoundation/hardhat-website/src/content/plugin-development/explanation/type-extensions.md

 }
 ```

-The `NetworkConnection` type will now have a `myProp` property, everywhere that's used.
+The `NetworkConnection` type will now have a `myProp` property everywhere it's used.

 ## Type extension vs runtime behavior

 Type Extensions are exclusively a type-level concept.
-Adding a property to a type doesn't mean that it will automatically be added to the values of that type at runtime.
+Adding a property to a type doesn't automatically add it to the values of that type at runtime.

-You'll need to make sure that your Type Extensions are aligned with the actual behavior of your plugin by adding any property at runtime as well.
+Make sure your Type Extensions align with your plugin's actual behavior by adding any property at runtime as well.
 This is normally done with Hook Handlers.

 In the example above, you'd need to hook into the `NetworkConnection` creation to add the `myProp` property to it.

 ## Loading your plugin's type extensions

-To make TypeScript aware of your type extensions, you'll need to import them in the index file of your plugin.
-Normally, adding this import in your `index.ts` file is enough:
+To make TypeScript aware of your type extensions, import them in your plugin's index file.
+Normally, adding this import to your `index.ts` file is enough:

 ```ts
 import "./type-extensions.js";